MarlinDetection/Marlin/README.md

 Our repository is organized as follows:

 * `code` contains scripts for collecting new data, reproducing the results found in our paper, and analyzing new captures.
-* `data`: This directory contains the data we collected while evaluating our approach to detecting IMSI-Catchers.
+* `data` This directory contains the data we collected while evaluating our approach to detecting IMSI-Catchers.
 All captures can be analyzed using the programs provided in the `code/analysis` directory.
 * `docker` provides two Dockerfiles to ease installation.
 The first, `marlin`, runs the Marlin detector using your own software-defined radios.
 The second, `marlin-data`, allows you to reproduce the results in our paper and plot new data without hardware requirements.
 To run our containers, you must have [docker](https://docs.docker.com/engine/install/) installed on your machine.